 Google your destination

-Ask our very old, good friend Google to show you top things to do in your destination and look at the best season to go there.
-It will be cheaper if you plan a trip in low season when the price of accommodation drops.
+Ask our very old, good friend Google to show you the top things to do in your destination and look at the best season to go there.
+It will be cheaper if you plan a trip in the low season when the price of accommodation drops.

-For instance, I when I planned my trip to Croatia, I searched for top cities in the country.
+For instance, when I planned my trip to Croatia, I searched for top cities in the country.
 I wrote down every town I wanted to visit.
 My first destination had to be Dubrovnik, so I had to figure out the route accordingly.